puraminy/ArticleScraper/README.md

 #  Collaboration

-If you want to develope the project, you can clone the `nlplab` branch using the git and then push the changes to the `nlplab` branch.
+If you want to develope the project, you can clone the `nlplab` branch using `git` and then push the changes to the `nlplab` branch.
 Later, using pull requests changes will be merged to the `master` branch.